qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 A [Qiy Node][Definitions Qiy Node] can be viewed as a digital identity for [Individuals][Definitions Individual] and/or organizations ([Service Providers][Definitions Service Provider]).
 Qiy Nodes can be used in solutions that enable Individuals to provide [Relying Parties][Definitions Relying Party] access to personal data that are protected by [Data Providers][Definitions Data Provider].

-Individuals acquire Qiy Nodes [when they start using Qiy-based end-user applications][Creating Qiy Nodes for Individuals].
+Individuals acquire Qiy Nodes when they start using Qiy-based end-user applications, see [High-Level Architectural Overview 4.3 Qiy Node].

 Service Providers are provided with at least three Qiy Nodes by their [Access Provider][Definitions Access Provider]; one for the production environment, one for the acceptance environment and one for the development environment.